 I think we have two problems here – firstly, she cannot help herself just taking stuff when we are not around to see, and secondly, the lying.

-We had a chat yesterday and told her that this behaviour is unacceptable, that we love her no matter what, but this behaviour must stop or else we would have to get troubled youth treatments.
+We had a chat yesterday and told her that this behaviour is unacceptable, that we love her no matter what, but this behaviour must stop.
 She usually gets pocket money on a Friday to buy something in the shops with her friend if coming over for a play, but we said to her yesterday she won’t get that today and that we would have to hide the treat box now so the temptation is not there.

 She asked me this morning if she could have the money to go to the shop.
 I asked her did I have to remind her of our conversation yesterday, but she said “oh no, I remember now”.
 I was so shocked.
 She was acting like it had never happened.
 I am worried we are not handling this the right way and don’t want to it to develop into something more serious.
 I would really appreciate your advice on this.